Vahelnir/analytics/README.md

    pnpm install
    ```

+4. `pnpm prepare` to install the git hooks
-4. Start the mongo & mongo-express services:
+5. Start the mongo & mongo-express services:

    ```shell
    docker compose up -d
    ```

-5. To start a project in dev mode:
+6. To start a project in dev mode:

 - Backend: